jbsimple/simple-patches/readme.md

 - Added a button to load icons of product images into the table.
   - There is no way to get a reduced sized image from the image cdn.
   - The process is resource heavy so it has to be a button so it can be used when it is needed.
-- Added GET parameters to auto-do a search.
-  - Now links to search in pending inventory can be used throughout the patch.
 - Added a special "Keywords" search option.
   - Provided you have the keyword and a PO#.
   - Will modify the table to have results based on keywords.